SMFRafin/CSLab-Problems-Solved-CPP/README.md

 # CSLab-Problems-Solved-CPP
-These are the lab probmles solved in C++  course in uni throughout the semester.
+These are the lab problems solved in C++  course in uni throughout the semester.